sheki/parse-blog/content/note/books.md

 * A moveable feast—Hemingway
 * “The Shanghai Free Taxi: Journeys with the Hustlers and Rebels of the New China,
 * India Moving
+* The man who mistook his wife for a hat—O Sacks
+* Lost in Thought: The Hidden Pleasures of an Intellectual Life

 # Fiction
 * Nice Work—David Lodge